cs-24-pt-10-01/thor/README.md

   Thor
 </h1>

-Thor is a framework for collecting energy measurements from executed code in processes.
+Thor is a tool for collecting energy measurements of executed functions in running programs.

 ## Structure

-The repository contains the following essential crates:
+The repository contains the following crates:

 - lib: A library for taking measurements with RAPL
 - shared-lib-sync: A static library used by the processes under test, which utilizes synchronous locking
 - server: The Thor server
 - shared: Shared logic

-These crates are intended for experiments and testing:

-- mvp: A "minimum viable product", capable of measuring energy consumption of functions in a process.
-It converts the measurements to joules and writes them to a CSV file.
-This crate can be considered a continuation of the implementation of [rapl-interface](https://github.com/cs-23-pt-9-01/rapl-interface).
-- test-client: A testing client for the Thor server

 ## Installation